omobolanleshoroye/SQL-Practice/README.md

 # SQL Practice
-This is where i would post my practice SQL queries
+This is where i post my practice SQL queries